 - Make sure hot beverages, such as coffee or tea, are steaming hot.

-Another approach is to chemically disinfect water with iodine or chlorine.
-Iodine tends to be more effective, but reserve it for short trips, because too much iodine can be harmful to your body.
+You can chemically disinfect water with iodine or chlorine.
+Iodine tends to be more effective, but limit its use, because too much iodine can be harmful to your body.

 Take precautions against passing a parasite to others

-If you have blastocystis or another gastrointestinal infection, good personal hygiene can help keep you from spreading the infection to others:
+If you have Blastocystis hominis or another gastrointestinal infection, good personal hygiene can help keep you from spreading the infection to others:

 - Wash hands well after changing a diaper, especially if you work in a child care center, even if you wear gloves.